wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 #### Initiate the Transfer

-To begin the manual transfer process, you first need to create the transfer object and then manually initiate the transfer on the source chain
+To begin the manual transfer process, you first need to create the transfer object and then manually initiate the transfer on the source chain.

 1. **Create the Circle transfer object** - the `wh.circleTransfer()` function creates an object with the  transfer details, such as the amount of USDC, the source and destination addresses, and the mode.
 However, this does not initiate the transfer itself